neverping/horoscope/README.md

 # Sample Django Application

-This project is a small Django PoC, using Vagrant as local environment and Ansible as a configuration management.
+This is a small Django PoC, using Vagrant as local environment and Ansible as a configuration management.

 This project was setup to be used under CentOS 7.3, but it would work on any other EL7 Linux distribution, such as Red Hat Enterprise Linux 7, Scientific Linux 7 or Oracle Linux.
-Ubuntu support still a WIP.
+There's also support for Ubuntu 14.04.

-The project was is also using nginx as a webserver and gunicorn as a WSGI HTTP Server.
+The project is also using nginx as a webserver and gunicorn as a WSGI HTTP Server.
 MariaDB/MySQL as a database will be supported soon.

 ### TO HOW SETUP / INSTALL WITH VAGRANT